realivanivani/net-traffic-classifier/initial-solution/readme.md

 ## Feedback ##

-Here is the feedback of the team, for which I am very greatful!
+Here is the feedback of the team, for which I am very greatful, as I've used their feedback to redo my solution...actually, I started from scratch, but I used their suggestions as a guideline.

+--Feedback--

 A crucial part of the process of developing a classifier is feature engineering.
 For that you need to understand the data and have some notion of the domain.